Meifod: History

 Although the Roman town of Mediolanum of the Antonine Itinerary has since been identified as Whitchurch in Shropshire, Meifod is sometimes identified as the Mediolanum among the Ordovices described in Ptolemy's Geography, although others argue for Llanfyllin or Caersws.

 Meifod is about 2 miles north-east of the royal residence of the Princes of Wales at Mathrafal, and it was an early Christian centre known at Caer Meguaidd or Meguaid; It is associated with St Gwyddfarch in the 6th century and St Tysilio in the 7th.
 Tysilio's father was Brochwel Ysgithrog, a prince of Powys, who made Meifod his summer residence.
 The first Christian foundation was probably a clas and a monastery in the early medieval period.
 A church built by Madog ap Maredudd, the last prince of the entire Kingdom of Powys, and dedicated to St Fair, was consecrated in 1156.
 The same churchyard once contained three separate churches; Eglwys Gwydafarch, Eglwys Fair and Eglwys Tysilio.

 The churchyard is said to contain the royal tombs of Madog ap Maredudd (d.
 1160) and his son Gruffydd Maelor (d.
 1191), Prince of Powys Fadog.
 There is also a stone slab in the church dated late-9th or early-10th century, although very weathered the decorations on it are still clear and include a large cross and a smaller cross in a circle, it is assumed that it once covered a tomb.

 The village has never been served by a railway.
 However the Llanfyllin Branch line ran a few miles north east of the village and the Welshpool and Llanfair Light Railway terminus is in the nearby town of Llanfair Caereinion.

 The village lies in the floodplain of the River Vyrnwy and was flooded in 1955.

 The Barony of Main-yn-Meifod belonged the House of Mathrafal through the members of the House of Powys, such as Iorwerth Goch, his son Iorwerth Vychan, and his grandson Madoc Vychan.

+The 2015 National Eisteddfod of Wales took place at Meifod between 1 and 8 August 2015.
+It was the last National Eisteddfod to use the "iconic" pink pavilion tent.